nandorojo/expo-spotify-party/README.md

 # 🎸 Spotify Party

-- 🎹   Listen to Spotify with your friends in real-time.
+Listen to Spotify with your friends in real-time.
 Start playing songs, invite your friends, and they get to hear whatever you play.
-Great for virtual quarantine parties.

 - 📱 Works on iOS, Android, and web.